coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-22-arraylist-retainall-method.md

 Let's see the `retainAll()` method of the [ArrayList class in Java](https://coderolls.com/arraylist-in-java/).

-This method is used to retains all the elements in of the collection in the list.
+This method is used to retain all the elements in of the collection in the list.

 ## Introduction
 ArrayList is a widely used class to store and retrieve data in a collection framework.